Humour: positively (?) transforming

 On its 30th anniversary, the 2018 International Humour Studies Conference calls for proposals of papers, posters, special panels (90-180 min), workshops (90 min) and other academic formats (including panels of flash presentations, 5-7 min each) related to humour research or the applications of humour research in the arts, humanities, and sciences.
 The suggested topic areas could cover, although are not limited to:

 - Culture and Diversity

 - Language and Translation

 Abstracts of up to 350 words should be submitted by March 31, 2018.
 All prospective conference participants are requested to fill in the registration / abstracts form.
 Acceptance notifications for abstracts will be sent out on a rolling basis within 1-2 weeks of submitting.

 Graduate student awards

-Graduate students can apply for the following awards (see the PDFs for more information):
+Graduate students can apply for the following awards, sending the applications and all relevant material to ishsconference2018(at)gmail.com (see the PDFs for more information):

 - ISHS Don and Alleen Nilsen Young Scholars Award and ISHS Graduate Student Award (PDF)

 - Christie Davies Award (PDF) – note that recent PhD graduates are also eligible to apply for this award